ManuelFeller/demo-api/README.md

 ## Run the solution

 **Important:** The units tests (`npm run test`) currently run against the seed data.
 So if you already altered data they are expected to fail.
-Having a proper testing environment is something that I skipped for for the sake of getting the solution out faster.
+Having a proper testing environment is something that I skipped as this is not really a solution I plan to use anywhere.
 If you want to play first and then run the tests backup the `data/datastore.sqlite` file that is generated during `npm run setup` and run exactly that script again before running the unit tests.

 - Open a terminal and change into the directory that you cloned / installed the application into
 - execute `npm run serve` to transpile and run the api server
-- open [http://localhost:3210/](http://localhost:3210/) to see that the server answers (a link to the OpenAPI / Swagger documentation is included there)
+- open [http://localhost:3210/](http://localhost:3210/) to see that the server answers (a link to the OpenAPI / Swagger documentation is included there as long as you have not deactivated that in the `.env` file)
 - open the file in `postman/demo.postman_collection.json` in Postman (or your alternative) to play around with the API and send some requests

-The API uses a hardcodes `Bearer` token - it is already set in the Postman collection.
+The API uses a hardcoded `Bearer` token - it is already set in the Postman collection.
 If you want to try with your own client please use `01234567890`.
 You can change that token in the file `src/utils/authenticator.ts`.

 Once you are done you can shut down the server by pressing `Control+C`.
 Also, if you have run `npm run serve` once the application is transpiled and a simple `npm run start` can be used to run the app the `n`th time.